Tocopherol: Sources

 The U.S. Department of Agriculture (USDA), Agricultural Research Services, maintains a food composition database.
 The last major revision was Release 28, September 2015.
 In general, food sources with the highest concentrations of vitamin E are vegetable oils, followed by nuts and seeds.
 Adjusting for typical portion sizes, however, for many people in the United States the most important sources of vitamin E include fortified breakfast cereals.

 Deficiency

 Vitamin E deficiency is rare, and in almost all instances caused by an underlying disease rather than a diet low in vitamin E. Vitamin E deficiency causes neurological problems due to poor nerve conduction.
 These include neuromuscular problems such as spinocerebellar ataxia and myopathies.
 Deficiency also may cause anemia, due to oxidative damage to red blood cells.

-Supplements
+Commercial versions

-Commercial vitamin E supplements may be classified into several distinct categories:
+Commercial vitamin E sold as food, supplement, or cosmetic ingredient may be classified into several distinct categories.
+By the nature of the tocopherol part, they can be divided into: